akolotov/cursor-notepads/04-issue-11356/README.md

 > Perform the steps 3 and 4 from the "Data migration implementation"

+!!!
+Actually the prompt above was used for [this version of the notepad](https://github.com/akolotov/cursor-notepads/blob/dd198dc2c2adecb92608837942c9e021ed46a15d/04-issue-11356/notepad.md) - the most recent version of the notepad was adjusted to reflect actual changes in the repo appeared after the code review. !!!

 At this point the changes were committed: https://github.com/blockscout/blockscout/pull/11485/commits/887dfeae4875b77526fef67add8ed94af156eac7

 > Implement the step 1 from "Changes in batches indexing process"